GW231123: A Possible Primordial Black Hole Origin

+In Fig.~\ref{fig:main}, we show the resulting parameter space for the late-time mass and abundance needed to explain the merger rate observed for the event GW231123, given by $R = 0.08^{+0.19}_{-0.07} \, {\rm Gpc}^{-3} {\rm yr}^{-1}$~\cite{LIGOScientific:2025rsn}; see also Ref.~\cite{rate}.
+In this calculation, we fix the component masses, redshift, and PBH mass function associated with the event, so that matching the predicted merger rate of Eq.~\eqref{mergerrateacc} to the observed rate then uniquely determines $f_\PBH$.
+The figure thus directly illustrates the abundance and mass requirements for GW231123 within the PBH framework.

 In the mass range of interest for our discussion, the most relevant constraints come from CMB anisotropies produced by accreting PBHs in the early Universe~\cite{Ali-Haimoud:2016mbv, Serpico:2020ehh}.
 This bound constrains the PBH population in the redshift range $z \sim (300\divisionsymbol 600)$, and thus is sensitive to the PBH mass function before accretion took place.
-It is computed assuming spherical (S) and disk (D) geometry of accretion at high redshifts.\footnote{Notice that the condition of disk formation relies on the PBH velocity dispersion, and thus varies with redshift.
-Therefore, taking the conservative version of the bound assuming spherical accretion is compatible with spin-up at lower redshifts. } Other constraints come from comparing the {\it late time} emission of electromagnetic signals from interstellar gas accretion onto PBHs with observations of galactic radio and X-ray isolated sources~(XRay-G16)~\cite{Gaggero:2016dpq,Manshanden:2018tze} and X-ray binaries~(XRayB)~\cite{Inoue:2017csr}, X-ray and radio backgrounds (XRay-Z22)~\cite{Ziparo:2022fnc}, lensing searches of massive compact halo objects towards the Large Magellanic Clouds (EROS)~\cite{Allsman:2000kg}, fast transient events near critical curves of massive galaxy clusters (ICARUS)~\cite{Oguri:2017ock}, and observations of stars in the Galactic bulge by the Optical Gravitational Lensing Experiment (OGLE 20)~\cite{Niikura:2019kqi,Mroz:2024mse}.
+It is computed assuming spherical (S) and disk (D) geometry of accretion at high redshifts~\cite{disk}.
+Other constraints come from comparing the {\it late time} emission of electromagnetic signals from interstellar gas accretion onto PBHs with observations of galactic radio and x-ray isolated sources~(XRay-G16)~\cite{Gaggero:2016dpq,Manshanden:2018tze} and x-ray binaries~(XRayB)~\cite{Inoue:2017csr}, x-ray and radio backgrounds (XRay-Z22)~\cite{Ziparo:2022fnc}, lensing searches of massive compact halo objects toward the Large Magellanic Clouds (EROS)~\cite{Allsman:2000kg}, fast transient events near critical curves of massive galaxy clusters (ICARUS)~\cite{Oguri:2017ock}, and observations of stars in the Galactic bulge by the Optical Gravitational Lensing Experiment (OGLE 20)~\cite{Niikura:2019kqi,Mroz:2024mse}.
+The bounds are shown accounting for the accretion history as discussed in~\cite{DeLuca:2020fpg}.

-Fig.~\ref{fig:main} indicates that the best-fit scenario supporting the interpretation of GW231123 as a PBH event necessitates model parameters that lie near the boundary of the exclusion regions imposed by X-ray and CMB observations.
+Figure~\ref{fig:main} indicates that the representative scenario supporting the interpretation of GW231123 as a PBH event necessitates model parameters that lie near the boundary of the exclusion regions imposed by x-ray and CMB observations.
 This proximity suggests that forthcoming or improved GW-independent observations could play a crucial role in either confirming or ruling out the PBH interpretation of this GW event.